Shiskine

 Shiskine (An t-Seasgann) is a small village on the Isle of Arran in the Firth of Clyde, Scotland.
 The village is within the parish of Kilmory.
-Sitting further up the "Shiskine Valley" from the village of Blackwaterfoot, the village takes its name from a corruption of the Gaelic for "marshy place".
+Sitting further up Shiskine Glen from the village of Blackwaterfoot, the village takes its name from a corruption of the Gaelic for "marshy place".
 Much of the area was essentially a swamp years ago, but now comprises farm land.

 The village has its own primary school and local church.
 There is a possible hillfort at Cnoc Ballygowan close by to the village, though its antiquity is disputed.
 Shiskine is close to the peaks of Beinn Nuis and Beinn Bharrain.